 The students were angry.
 They were also quick to reject any suggestion that Columbus and company discovered new land.

 But rather than simply presenting the Taíno people in relation to Columbus, Mella educated her students about Taíno culture: examinations of symbols that referred to deities, water, and fertility, as well as customs that stunned the students.
 For example, to ensure that everyone in the community had a seat at the table, the Taínos adopted the practice of passing a talking stick and mandating that every single person offer an opinion.
-The idea that each person would be given a chance to contribute without interruption stunned many students, who had trouble conceiving of a world where everyone listens.
+The idea that each person would be given a chance to contribute without interruption was entirely novel to the students, who had trouble conceiving of a world where everyone listens.

 “This happened more than 500 years ago, but everything is relevant today.
 You cannot change history but you can understand what really happened,” Mella told her students.